 - made in Singapore dollars in favour of “Nanyang Technological University”.

-- write your name, email address, contact number, registration ID and “2017 Winter School" on the reverse side of the bank draft.
+- write your name, email address, mobile number, registration ID and “2018 Winter School" on the reverse side.

-- attach the notification email is to bank draft and send to:
+- attach the notification email to cashier order/bank draft and send to:

 Nanyang Technological University